dschmenk/PLASMA/doc/DRAWL.md

 ## Missing features of LISP 1.5 in DRAWL

+- FUNCTION operation.
+Use QUOTE for functions that don't use higher up bound variables
 - General recursion.
 The 6502 architecture limits recursion (but see tail recursion below), so don't expect too much here
 - Arrays not implemented